inf112-v19/LwjglApplicationConfiguration/Deliverables/Oblig3.md

 - We get together every friday and wednesday, sometimes mondays aswell.
 But we usually just sit together and work on the project together, we wouldnt classify that as a "meeting".
 We associate meetings as a time when we discuss certain issues together and plan how to work ahead.
 Which means we have not had a meeting since 8th of february.
 - Follow up points:
-    - Better communication on slack
+    - Better communication on Slack
     - Get together more often if needed
     - Continue dividing tasks for each person
     - Commit better and more often